 Sorenson also said church members slept in the building, some on air mattresses and others on “blankets on top of plywood.”
 The industrial building had no actual beds or showers.

 The newspaper tried repeatedly to speak with Taylor for the article.
 No requests were returned.
-The abuse continues, and much of it is unknown because JMMI is a church and they can keep financial and other kinds of information hidden from public view.
+And because JMMI is a church and they can keep financial and other kinds of information hidden from public view, much of this could remain unknown.

 (Thanks to Andrew for the link)